-For the Substantive component, each of the two questions chosen is typically graded by one member of the examining committee, if possible, without knowledge of the student's identity.
-In cases where there is some question about the appropriate grade for an answer, the primary grader consults with another faculty member.
-A Pass on the Substantive component requires a Pass on each of the two questions answered by the student.
+For the Substantive component, each submitted question is typically graded by one member of the examining committee.
+In cases where there is some question about the appropriate grade for an answer (or criterion), the primary grader consults with another faculty member.
+Due to the variable size of substantive area cohorts, it is not required that the grading for the substantive QE be conducted in a blinded fashion.
+Satisfactory performance on the substantive QE learning objectives is evaluated by a rotating panel of program area faculty who review the written submissions using the following Performance Assessment Criteria: